I Got a Boy

-Release
+Background and release

-After the group's label S.M.
-Entertainment revealed the group intended to return in January 2013, MBC announced on December 11, 2012, that the group would be receiving a separate broadcast depicting the album process in preparation of the album's release in January 2013.
+After the group's label SM Entertainment revealed the group intended to return in January 2013, MBC announced on December 11, 2012, that the group would be receiving a separate broadcast depicting the album process in preparation of the album's release in January 2013.
 The single track, "Dancing Queen", was released on December 21, 2012.
 The title track, "I Got a Boy", was released digitally on January 1, 2013.
 The full album was released on January 2, 2013.
 Prior to the release in October, member Seohyun said: "This album is really different from our usual ones.
 It’s like challenging a person's limits.
 I'm looking forward to what the fans will think, and because it’s still a secret amongst us, I just feel nervous."